 What Happens if I Violate the Ignition Interlock Device Program in South Carolina?

-Driving Without a IID – If a person subject to the IID Program drives a motor vehicle that is not equipped with a properly operating, certified IID, penalties are as follows:
+Driving a Vehicle that Doesn’t Have an IID – If a person subject to the IID Program drives a motor vehicle that is not equipped with a properly operating, certified IID, penalties are as follows:

 - First offense is a misdemeanor.
 The penalty is a fine of at least $1,000 or jail up to 1 year.
 The length of time to have IID will be extended by 6 months.